kuhe/createElement/curiosities/enterprisey-example/README.md

 This application provides a form for querying the OpenWeatherMap api for a given location.

-It is provided as one example of how a larger application might be organized, featuring typescript and `jsx`.
+It is provided as one example of how a larger application might be organized, featuring typescript, `tsx` (jsx), and unit testing with server side rendering.

 ```